Free website audit · a plan and a fair price built around your business · no lock-in

 Before the techniques: the test profile, because “fast” is meaningless without one.

 WebPageTest’s “Mobile - Slow 4G” profile is 1.6 Mbps down, 750 Kbps up, 150ms RTT, throttled CPU at 4× Moto G4 (a 2016 Android device with two underclocked Cortex-A53 cores).
-That’s not the median UK 4G connection in 2026 — it’s roughly the worst tenth percentile.
+That is not the median UK 4G connection in 2026, it is roughly the worst tenth percentile.
 Google’s Core Web Vitals reporting in Search Console uses field data weighted toward the slower end.
 So a site that hits LCP < 1s on this profile will hit it consistently in the field.

 The single biggest LCP lever on any UK SMB site is the hero image.
-Browsers don’t know which image is the hero — they treat all <img> tags the same.
+Browsers do not know which image is the hero, they treat all <img> tags the same.
 The fetchpriority="high" attribute tells the browser “this one, before everything else.”

 <img